What is the Exit 16 DDI Project?

 Where are DDIs currently in service?

-The are 98 DDIs in operation globally, with the first ever constructed in 2009 in Springfield, Missouri.
-Currently, 121 DDIs are in advanced design or planning in the United States.
+There are 135 DDIs in operation globally, with the first-ever constructed in 2009 in Springfield, Missouri.
+There are over 110 DDIs in operation, 37 DDIs under construction, and 157 DDIs in advanced design or planning in the United States.

 Below, are just a few of the DDIs in the United States.
 A total of 46 states have DDIs in use or in planning.